Tax included and shipping calculated at checkout

 Why the Council Matters

-The Council of Clermont marked the beginning of the Crusading Movement.
+The Council of Clermont marked the beginning of the Crusading movement.
 Between 1096 and the late 13th century, multiple crusades were launched toward the eastern Mediterranean.

 The long-term consequences were profound: